Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 #### SDC_TEMP_DIR
 Directory contain temporory files created by program

-### SOFTWARE_INSTALLATION_PREFIX_DIR.source(S.H.C. only)
+### PATH_TO_SOFTWARE_INSTALLATION_PREFIX_DIRECTORY.source(S.H.C. only)
-This is the setting file that configures SOFTWARE_INSTALLATION_PREFIX_DIR the relative path fraction to the software's installation prefix directory, it should be placed with executable files, to determine the prefix directory from that location.
+This is the setting file that configures PATH_TO_SOFTWARE_INSTALLATION_PREFIX_DIRECTORY, the relative path fraction to the software's installation prefix directory, it should be placed with the same directory with the executable files, to determine the installation prefix from that location.

+### SOFTWARE_INSTALLATION_PREFIX_DIRECTORY(S.H.C. only)
+This variable specifies the installation prefix directory for S.H.C. paradigm, which may be one of the following:

+* ${USERDIR}/Software/&lt;Application Name&gt;
+	* USERDIR variable is a pseodo name for the user's home directory in different's OS's preference
+* /opt/&lt;Application Name&gt;
+* &lt;some random directory&gt;/&lt;Application Name&gt;

 ### FHS_PREFIX_DIR(F.H.S. only)
 This variable specifies the installation prefix directory for F.H.S. paradigm, usually the following: